MSNexploder/concurrent-ruby-examples/actor-ping-pong/README.md

 > $ actor-ping-pong/ping-pong.rb

-The output should be sonething like this:
+The output should be something like this:

 ```
 Ping: pong 10000